aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 4. In the **New or existing log group** box, keep the DefaultLogGroup or type a log group name (For example myTestLogGroup) to organize CloudTrail events for you to review using CloudWatch Logs, and then choose **Continue**.

 5. Expand **View Details** and look at the **Role Name** box.
-Expand **View Policy Document** The default role policy contains the permissions required for creating a CloudWatch Logs log stream in a log group that you specify and for delivering CloudTrail events to that log stream.
+Expand **View Policy Document**.
+The default role policy contains the permissions required for creating a CloudWatch Logs log stream in a log group that you specify and for delivering CloudTrail events to that log stream.

 6. Choose **Allow**.
 When you are finished with these steps in the console, the CloudTrail trail will be set up to use the log group and role you specified to send events to CloudWatch Logs.
 If the trail you configured to use CloudWatch Logs receives log files across regions, events from all regions will be sent to the CloudWatch Logs log group that you specified.
 </details>